Cross section (electronics): Mechanical cutting or milling

 Some equipment allows for preparation of cross sections by direct cutting or milling.

 Other techniques

 Focused ion beam, ion beam milling, and cleaving are common techniques in the semiconductor fabrication industry.

 Printed wiring boards

 Manufacturers of substrates used in electronics prepare cross sections of a final product for quality assurance.
 In cross section, the quality of drill holes can be assessed and the plating quality and thickness in vias can be measured.
 Voids in the substrate materials may be seen which show the quality of the lamination process.

 Electronic components

 Viewing the internal structures of electronic components by cross section can reveal problems with manufacturing and material quality.
-In integrated circuits, a cross section can reveal the die, and its active layers, the die paddle, and 1st level interconnect (wire bonds or solder bumps).
+In integrated circuits, a cross section can reveal the die, its active layers, the die paddle, and 1st level interconnect (wire bonds or solder bumps).

 Solder joints

 Cross sections of component solder joints are commonly prepared to assess the quality and extent of the metallurgical bond.
 This analysis can be used to help determine any issues during the soldering processes that could lead to solder fatigue and failure.
 Solder joint cross sections are also commonly prepared during failure analysis to see cracks in the solder.
 Crack morphology can lead to identification of the type of stress and ultimately the root cause of the solder joint failure.